-Join us in The Champagne Region on Wednesday 15th-18th April 2020 for a European Wine Tour like no other!
+Join us in The Champagne Region on Friday 23rd-26th April 2021 for a European Wine Tour like no other!
 The highlight of our visit will be a private dinner at the House of Taittinger's Château de la Marquetterie with each course paired with the Taittinger Champagne Collection.

 The Champagne Region